📄 Free PDF: 30 NotebookLM prompts (used by 21,000+ researchers, students & professionals · 30,000+ prompts copied) — Get the Cheat Sheet →

 Become the Researcher Who Turns Any Document into Cited Answers, Slide Decks, and Podcasts — in Under 10 Minutes

-NotebookLM is Google's free AI research assistant.
+NotebookLM is Google's free AI research assistant, now powered by Gemini 3.5 with Antigravity.
 Upload PDFs, YouTube videos, audio recordings, spreadsheets, or web pages.
-Ask questions and get cited answers that trace to the exact passage — no hallucination, no training data leakage.
-This one-page guide covers setup, pricing, sharing, troubleshooting, and your first prompt.
+Ask questions and get cited answers grounded exclusively in your sources — with visible reasoning steps, code execution, and 100+ built-in software skills.
+Export to PDF, PPTX, XLSX, DOCX, and more.
+This one-page guide covers setup, pricing, sharing, troubleshooting, and your first prompts.

 Stop drowning in documents.
 Start querying your entire knowledge base — text, video, audio, and data — with one tool that never makes things up.